 If you can’t back squat in your gym, then it’s not really a gym, it’s just a collection of workout equipment.
-So, it’s a no-brainer that you need a some type of squat rack.
+So, it’s a no-brainer that you need some type of squat rack.

-However, which type of rack of is best for you is a little more difficult of a decision.
+However, which type of rack is best for you is a little more difficult of a decision.
 There are quite a few different types of racks and trying to figure out which one is right for you and your gym isn’t easy.

 The lingo that we use when it comes to racks doesn’t make it any easier.
 Squat stands, squat racks, half racks, full racks, power racks, cages, etc. Everyone seems to have different terms we like to use for a lot of similar things, but if you’re not a complete meathead it can be hard to figure out what’s what.